A new protocol for social interaction

-In my last post I discussed the bubbling up horrors of having our online identity controlled by faceless mega-corporations.
+In What is a Distributed Social Network I discussed the bubbling horrors of having our online identity controlled by faceless mega-corporations.
 But it didn’t really provide any useful direction.
 This is my attempt to fill that gap.
 Specifically, how should we go about sharing our thoughts and emotions online, without having to give up the ownership of our data to a centralised body?
 These are my thoughts.

 I think there are four central tenants which any information sharing protocol should subscribe to.

 - Ownership of data should belong to those the data is of.

 - Authenticity of data should be ascribed by the owners of data.

 - Durability of data should be as long as the owners please.

 - Sharing of data should not circumvent the first three principles.

 When a protocol for information sharing be developed that guarantees the above four rules, then we will have social networks without an ever present demon of profitability and balance sheets hovering over us.